-Note that courses offered through the Uppsala Centre for Sustainable Development (CEMUS) are only offered on a Credit/No Credit basis.
-No exceptions can be made.
-Students need to exercise caution and consult with their faculty advisors at their home campuses when considering taking courses from CEMUS particularly if they wish to use the courses for their major or minor.
+Note that courses offered through the Uppsala Centre for Sustainable Development (CEMUS) and selected courses offered through other departments are only offered on a Pass/No Pass (Credit/No Credit) basis with letter grade given.
+Students need to exercise caution and consult with their faculty advisors at their home campuses when considering taking courses offered on a Pass/No Pass basis particularly if they wish to use the courses for their major or minor.